Issue Date: January 9, 2006

 Sponsored by Accelrys

-The award address will be delivered before the Division of Computers in Chemistry.
+The award address will be presented before the Division of Medicinal Chemistry.—William Schulz

 - Chemical & Engineering News